chadev/Chadev_ircbot/README.md

-foo    | Causes HAL to reply with a BAR help   | Displays the help message ping   | Causes HAL to reply with PONG
-SYN    | causes HAL to reply with ACK tableflip | Flips a table
+foo    | Causes HAL to reply with a BAR help   | Displays the help message ping   | Causes HAL to reply with PONG source | Returns the URL for the given Chadev project SYN    | causes HAL to reply with ACK tableflip | Flips a table